BaAmadoCamunas/cybersecurity/network-security/snort/README.md

 ## 7.1.
 Disclaimer

-This report documents technical security analysis performed in controlled and authorised environments for educational and professional development purposes.
+This analysis was performed in a controlled laboratory environment provided by TryHackMe for educational purposes only.

-The techniques, commands, detection rules and analysis methods described in this document are intended for legitimate security monitoring, defensive analysis and authorised testing only.

-No unauthorised access, exploitation or activity against third-party systems is intended or endorsed.